nakajima/patstechweblog.com/posts/3-swift-server-data.md

 ## `public macro Model() = ?`

-I wrote a `@Model` that takes a table name that represents where the model's records are stored in the DB[^3].
+I wrote a `@Model` macro that takes a table name that represents where the model's records are stored in the DB[^3].
 Then it grabs their properties and stores the following:

 - The property's name
 - The property's Swift type (so we can try to figure out how it wants to be stored in the DB)